 reassuring passengers and ensuring that they follow safety procedures correctly in emergency situations;

-giving first aid to passengers where necessary;
+giving first aid where necessary;

 completing paperwork, including writing a flight report.